 Environment and nature conservation: Manopole tabled a budget of R78.1 million toward environment and nature conservation in the Northern Cape.

-Food For Mzansi is an initiative to introduce South Africans to the unsung heroes of the agricultural industry.
-We unashamedly share success stories and good news from the farms and agri-businesses who feed South Africa.
+With 11 global awards in the first three years of its existence, Food For Mzansi is much more than an agriculture publication.
+It is a movement, unashamedly saluting the unsung heroes of South African agriculture.
 We believe in the power of agriculture to promote nation building and social cohesion by telling stories that are often overlooked by broader society.